xland/vite-electron/README.md

 ### main

-The entry file of the main process
+The entry file of the main process,`.js` and `.ts` file are supported

 ### build